 Rio Cinema, Art Deco movie theater in Dalston, England

-Rio Cinema is an Art Deco movie theater in Dalston with two screening rooms housed within a Grade II listed building.
-The interior features blue-grey and warm brown decorative elements that reflect the original architectural style.
+Rio Cinema is an Art Deco movie theater in Dalston, in the London Borough of Hackney, housed in a Grade II listed building with two screening rooms.
+The interior features blue-grey and warm brown decorative elements that stay true to the original architectural style.

-The building opened in 1909 as Kingsland Palace with a small seating capacity and later became Kingsland Empire in 1915.
-It took the name Rio Cinema in 1976 following these earlier transformations.
+The building opened in 1909 as Kingsland Palace and was later renamed Kingsland Empire in 1915.
+It took the name Rio Cinema in 1976, after operating under different names for several decades.

-The venue is located on Kingsland High Street with good bus access from multiple routes nearby.
-Accessible facilities including gender-neutral restrooms and drinking fountains are available for visitors.
+The cinema sits on Kingsland High Street and is easy to reach by bus from several routes that stop nearby.
+The building has step-free access, gender-neutral restrooms, and drinking fountains for visitors.

-During World War II the basement functioned as an air raid shelter for the neighborhood.
-When converted into a second screening room in 2017 it retained this protective underground purpose in a new form.
+During World War II the building's basement served as an air raid shelter for the local neighborhood.
+When it was converted into a second screening room in 2017, it kept a new kind of sheltering role, this time for film lovers.

 The community of curious travelers